 - PVC disposable gloves must be worn by staff at all times during sample collection and manipulation.
 Before sampling, staff must clean their hands thoroughly with fresh water.
-Grease, oils, soap, fertilisers, sunscreen, hand creams and smoking can all contribute to contamination. - The sampling container and boat bilge pump and rose must be well rinsed before sampling.
-Bottles must be rinsed if required by the TropWATER laboratory. - The filling instructions (contained in the following sections) must be adhered to when filling containers. - On each sampling run, the date, time and unique sample identification must be recorded on the field datasheet.
-Each sampling kit for each site contains sets of sampling bottles and vials with a unique ID number (convention is MMP-<sample number>). - Any significant change of sampling conditions (i.e. weather and other factors which may influence the ability to collect samples) must be noted in the comments section of the record sheet. - If possible, a few photographs at each sampling site should be taken.
+Grease, oils, soap, fertilisers, sunscreen, hand creams and smoking can all contribute to contamination. - The sampling container and other sampling paraphernalia must be well rinsed before sampling. - The filling instructions (contained in the following sections) must be adhered to when filling containers. - On each sampling run, the date, time and unique sample identification must be recorded on the field datasheet.
+Each sampling kit for each site contains sets of sampling bottles and vials labelled with a unique alpha-numeric ID code (the convention is for a three letter-three number code (eg. WQQ001). - Any significant change of sampling conditions (i.e. weather and other factors which may influence the ability to collect samples) must be noted in the comments section of the record sheet. - If possible, a few photographs at each sampling site should be taken.